-2022 £000 2021 £000
+2023 £000 2022 £000

 Within one year 11,017 10,017

 Between one to two years 22,976 21,753

 Between two to five years 12,465 24,268

 More than five years - -

 46,458 56,038

-- SI 2008/410 Sch 1.61 requires the entity to disclose: - the amount of any instalments which fall due for payment after the end of that period related to debts that are payable or repayable by instalments - the amount of any debts which are payable or repayable otherwise than by instalments and fall due for payment or repayment after the end of the period of five years beginning with the day next following the end of the financial year - The maturity analysis intends to satisfy this requirement by illustrating per time band the remaining contractual cash flows - Interest rate benchmarks such as the London Interbank Offered Rate (LIBOR) are being reformed.
-These amendments are referred to as Phase 2 of the interest rate benchmark reform related amendments to FRS 102.
-As a result of these reforms, entities will have to amend contractual terms referenced to LIBOR and other interest rate benchmarks and switch to new alternative benchmark rates (FRS 102.B11.49A-49B).
-This is not applicable to the entity as the interest rate of the bank loans is fixed
+- SI 2008/410 Sch 1.61 requires the entity to disclose: - the amount of any instalments which fall due for payment after the end of that period related to debts that are payable or repayable by instalments - the amount of any debts which are payable or repayable otherwise than by instalments and fall due for payment or repayment after the end of the period of five years beginning with the day next following the end of the financial year.

+The maturity analysis intends to satisfy this requirement by illustrating per time band the remaining contractual cash flows

+Interest rate benchmarks such as the London Interbank Offered Rate (LIBOR) are being reformed.
+As a result of these reforms, entities have been amending contractual terms referenced to LIBOR and other interest rate benchmarks and switch to new alternative benchmark rates.
+Amendments have been made to FRS 102 to provide guidance on accounting for these changes (FRS 102.B11.49A-49B).
+This is not applicable to this fictional entity as its bank loans have fixed interest rates.